robert-baldwin/pg-rebac/README.md

 But I wanted a simple postgres based authorization solution for my simple monolithic application.
 I was already using [AuthJS](https:/authjs.dev) for authentication and postgres for storing my application data.
 Role based access control is rather limited.
 And I wanted clear separation between the data model for my application and its permissions.
 In the past I've used libraries at the application layer to handle authorization that integrate direcly with my data model.

 A postgres solution must be possible.
 SpiceDB and Keto both have postgres as storage options.
 Yet the only hits I found on Github for Zanzibar/ReBAC were proof of concepts ([zanzibar-pg](https://github.com/josephglanville/zanzibar-pg), [pgzan](https://github.com/brahmlower/pgzan)) that didn't quite fit my use case.
-Most early applications implement their own permissions using library in the application layer without an external service, yet a ReBAC solution didn't exist for NodeJS and postgres, one of the most popular setups in 2024.
+Most early applications implement their own permissions using a library in the application layer without an external service, yet a ReBAC solution didn't exist for NodeJS and postgres, one of the most popular setups in 2024.

 ## Zanzibar Features